-- · take no further action;

-- send the case for mediation;

-- caution you;

-- place a conditions of practice order on you;

-- · suspend you; or

-- in very serious circumstances, strike you off the Register.
+- place a conditions of practice order on you; - suspend you; or - in very serious circumstances, strike you off the Register.

 You have the right to appeal the decision to the High Court or Court of Session in Scotland.

 You only need to tell us about changes to your health when you renew your registration.
 (Please see the section called 'Renewing your registration' for more information).
 However, if you do decide to tell us, we will look at that information and carefully consider whether we might need to take any action.